Labor aristocracy: Criticism of business unions of workers

-The term was originally coined by Mikhail Bakunin in 1872 as a criticism of the notion that organized workers are the most radical.
-Bakunin wrote: "To me the flower of the proletariat is not, as it is to the Marxists, the upper layer, the aristocracy of labor, those who are the most cultured, who earn more and live more comfortably than all the other workers".

 In the United States and Britain, the term "aristocracy of labor" is used as an implicit criticism of labor unions that have organized high-salary workers and have no interest in unionizing middle-income and lower-income employees—even in cases where organizing the unorganized would strengthen the unions involved.
 These unions, it is argued, are content to remain a "labor aristocracy".
 Examples might include the unions of professional athletes, which have raised the wages of a certain class of already highly paid workers—professional athletes—but refuse to organize other workers, including other employees of the teams they work for.
 It commonly charged that the Air Line Pilots Association, the Screen Actors Guild and a handful of other AFL–CIO unions conform to the labor aristocracy model of trade unionism.

 At the beginning of the 20th century in the United States, "most American Federation of Labor (AFL) unions did not admit unskilled mass-production workers".
 Selig Perlman wrote in 1923 that skilled workers organized into craft unions were more interested in trade separatism than in labor solidarity.
 The craft workers were capable of demanding more from their employers due to their skills and preferred to fight separately from unskilled or semiskilled workers.
 In Perlman's words, the trade unions declared that their purpose was "to protect the skilled trades of America from being reduced to beggary".

 In 1905, many existing unions actively lobbied for racist and anti-immigration policies through the creation of the notorious Asiatic Exclusion League.
 That same year, a new union called the Industrial Workers of the World (IWW) was formed in Chicago.
 The IWW, also known as the Wobblies, differed from the AFL in significant ways: